 - 2. Board of Trustees Review and Decision.
 The Board of Trustees shall review the application, and the recommendations of Planning Commission, and approve or deny the vacation pursuant to 12-7-30(f) and the below approval criteria. - f.
 Vacation Approval Criteria.
-The Planning Commission and Board of Trustees shall consider the following in evaluating the vacation of a recorded plat, right-of-way, or easement: - 1.
-No roadway shall be vacated if doing so would leave any adjoining land without a means of access to another public road. - 2.
+The Planning Commission and Board of Trustees shall consider the following in evaluating the vacation of a recorded plat, right-of-way, or easement: - No roadway shall be vacated if doing so would leave any adjoining land without a means of access to another public road. - 2.
 In granting a vacation, the Town may reserve easements for the installation or maintenance of utilities, ditches and similar improvements. - A subdivision plat, public right-of-way, or dedicated easement may be vacated if the vacation would be consistent with or implements the applicable intent statements, specific directions, and recommended actions of the Comprehensive Plan. - 4.
-A subdivision plat may be vacated if none of its lots have been sold or transferred; or, if there have been sales or transfers, no development on any lots in the subdivision and all of the owners agree to the vacation of the plat. - g.
-Post-Approval Actions and Limitations - Record Vacation Plat.
-The Director shall record the vacation plat indicating the vacated plat, right-of-way, or easement with the County Clerk and Recorder as soon as practicable. - Quitclaim Deed.
-Whenever the Town approves an application vacating a public right-of-way, the Town shall provide adjacent property owners with a quitclaim deed for the vacated lands.
-Title to the vacated right-of-way shall vest with adjacent property owners or the original grantor or its successorsin-interest as provided by C.R.S.
+A subdivision plat may be vacated if none of its lots have been sold or transferred; or, if there have been sales or transfers, no development on any lots in the subdivision and all of the owners agree to the vacation of the plat. - 5.
+A right-of-way shall be vacated pursuant to the terms set forth in subsection g.2. below. - g.
+Post-Approval Actions and Limitations - 1.
+Record Vacation Plat.
+The Director shall record the vacation plat indicating the vacated plat, right-of-way, or easement with the County Clerk and Recorder as soon as practicable. - 2.
+Quitclaim Deed.
+Whenever the Town approves an application vacating a public right-of-way, the Town shall provide adjacent property owners with a quitclaim deed for the vacated lands, in exchange for the market value of the real property conveyed.
+The market value of the vacated right-of-way property being conveyed may be established by a real estate appraisal or by other objective data approved by the Town Manager or Town Board.
+Title to the vacated right-of-way shall vest with adjacent property owners or the original grantor or its successors-in-interest as provided by C.R.S.
 43-2-302 et seq.